 This web site section addresses basic energy issues.

-Part of the energy associated with a particle is contained in the particle's surrounding field.
-The field energy density drops off rapidly with increasing distance from the nominal particle position Xi so that the total energy associated with the particle is finite.
+Part of the energy associated with a particle i is contained in the particle's surrounding fields.
+The field energy density due to particle i decreases sufficiently quickly with increasing distance from the particle position Xi that the total energy associated with particle i is finite.

 Stable particles with surrounding fields have a combination of rest energy and kinetic (motion) energy.
-The rest energy includes gravitational field energy, poloidal magnetic, toroidal magnetic and radial electric field energies.
+The rest energy includes gravitational, poloidal magnetic, toroidal magnetic and radial electric field energies.
 In circumstances where there is a cluster of particles there are additional energy components caused by field overlap between nearby particles.
-Often there is a tradeoff between the energy increment caused by field overlap and kinetic energy,
+Often there is a tradeoff between a decrease in static energy caused by field overlap and an equal increase in kinetic energy.

 An assembly of charged particles can emit or absorb radiation photons.
-In a large assembly of particles the interior particles exist in an environment where the rate of radiation emission equals the rate of radiation absorption.
-Particle temperature is an indication of average random particle kinetic energy with respect to the assembly center of mass.
-Particles near the outside surface of the assembly can be either net emitters of radiant energy or net absorbers of radiant energy, depending on their temperature with respect to the photon radiation temperature in the surrounding space.
-Photon radiation tends to move energy from places of higher temperature to places of lower temperature.
+In a large assembly of particles the interior particles exist in an environment where the average rate of radiation emission by each particle equals the average rate of radiation absorption by that particle.
+Temperature is an indication of average random photon energy.
+Particle interactions at the outside surface of the assembly of particles can be either net emitters of radiant energy or net absorbers of radiant energy, depending on the assembly photon energy flux with respect to the photon energy flux in the surrounding space.
+Photons tend to convey energy from places of higher energy flux (higher temperature) to places of lower energy flux (lower temperature).